yongdk1/CZ4153-lilibet/README.md

 2. Bet value is message value - fixed comission of 100 Wei

 ### Reporting Results
-Only the specified arbitrator identity (the trusted judge after the event occurs) can report the results
+1. Only the specified arbitrator identity (the trusted judge after the event occurs) can report the results
+2. Specified arbitrator can only view after betting closes and before the arbitrator resolution deadline

 ### Claiming Bets
 1. Winners will claim winnings - corressponding commission to topic owner